-In 2020, IT teams continue to fight cloud security battle, and cloud security threats in 2020 continued to loom over businesses, thus the need for best data guarding practices.
+In 2021, IT teams continue to fight cloud security battles, and cloud security threats in 2021 continued to loom over businesses, thus the need for best data guarding practices.

 Cloud Security Threats In 2022 Loom Over Most Businesses

 In the year 2021, the IT teams would continue to fight their cloud security battles for keeping their organizations’ cloud deployments secure.
 Cloud computing trends have been ever-changing in the way organizations are using, storing, and sharing data, applications, as well as workloads.
 Cloud has even introduced an array of new cloud computing security threats as well as challenges.
-If massive amounts of data are stored over the cloud, then it would undoubtedly become the main target attack for cyber criminals.
+If massive amounts of data are stored over the cloud, then it would undoubtedly become the main target attack for cybercriminals.
 For the year 2021, these challenges will only increase, and cyber thieves would find and develop various ways for attacking these so-called secured IT systems, both in & out of their cloud network.
-Below are some cloud security threats in 2020 that would loom over most businesses.
+Below are some cloud security threats in 2021 that would loom over most businesses.

 - Lack of Security Responsibility: Some firms incorrectly believe the fact that, as their workloads are there in the cloud, it is not their work to protect them.
 However, the fact remains that cloud service providers have no such obligations to protect these user workloads or their data beyond the services detailed in their contracted service-level agreement.
 It precisely means that data retention, security, and resilience are chiefly the responsibilities of users only and not the cloud service providers.
 So, it is crucial to check the cloud provider’s model of shared responsibility and steps for cloud security.
 Implementing further enterprise security practices is mandatory on the part of the organization.